-Operating expenses is an IFRS measure in the Corporation's consolidated statement of earnings (loss) and comprehensive income (loss).
-Other revenue, is an IFRS measure in the Corporation's consolidated statement of earnings (loss) and comprehensive income (loss), which is the most directly comparable primary financial statement measure to power revenue.
-A reconciliation from other revenue to power revenue has been provided in section 16 "Non-GAAP and Other Financial Measures" in MEG's annual 2022 MD&A.
+Operating expenses is an IFRS measure in the Corporation's consolidated statement of earnings and comprehensive income.
+Power and transportation revenue is an IFRS measure in the Corporation's consolidated statement of earnings and comprehensive income which is the most directly comparable primary financial statement measure to power revenue.
+A reconciliation from power and transportation revenue to power revenue has been provided in section 15 "Non-GAAP and Other Financial Measures" in MEG's annual 2023 MD&A.